10 Foods to Help You Ease Bloating

 One sign of hormone imbalance can be bloating, so here is some extra help from your diet.

-Feeling bloated is unpleasant, and it may just be a temporary ‘time of the month’ thing, or something you experience more frequently.
+Feeling bloated is unpleasant, and it may just be a temporary ‘time of the month’ thing or at menopause something you experience more frequently.

 It can be associated with oestrogen dominance so rebalancing with bioidentical progesterone can help, but how about making sure your diet supports that too?